dnsimple/dnsimple-support/content/articles/edns-client-subnet.markdown

 24/06/2020 - Netlify

 01/09/2020 - BunnyCDN
 [BunnyCDN](https://bunnycdn.com/) works to improve your user experience, SEO, conversions, revenue, security, and stability.
-They provide a fast global network and powerful features – so you can minimize latencey and maximize performance.
+They provide a fast global network and powerful features – so you can minimize latency and maximize performance.

 If you operate a CDN, or use a CDN we don't support yet, please [contact us](https://dnsimple.com/contact) so we can determine compatibility.